The time to find out if there’s anything wrong with your motorcycle is before you ride – not in the middle of traffic.

-Check that your horn works.
+Check your horn works.

 Check the drive chain or belt for lubrication, wear and adjustment.
-Your owner's manual will explain how to correctly adjust these.
+Your manual will explain how to correctly adjust these.

 Clean and adjust them before you start, as it’s difficult and dangerous to ride with one hand while trying to adjust a mirror.

-Running out of petrol can be dangerous, especially if it happens when you can't get off the road quickly.
+Running out of petrol can be dangerous, especially if it happens when you can’t get off the road quickly.
 Make sure you know the position and operation of the fuel tap.
-Don't ride long distances with the fuel tap on 'reserve'.
+Don’t ride long distances with the fuel tap on reserve.
 The reserve tank should only be used to get to the nearest petrol station.

 Lack of oil can cause your engine to seize.
 This could result in your rear wheel locking, causing you to lose control.

-Research shows that you are more at risk when riding an unfamiliar motorcycle.
-Before you ride a motorcycle you haven't ridden before, you should:
+You’re more at risk when riding an unfamiliar motorcycle.
+Before you ride a motorcycle you haven’t ridden before, you should: